Ralph’s Choice – Classic Itinerary

 - After breakfast, tour the Luray Caverns.
 Hot Tip: included in the ticket price is entry to the old car museum and the adjacent Luray Valley Museum… they are very interesting and will not take too much of your time.

 - Take a delightful stroll along the Hawksbill creek at Luray’s Greenway Park and then visit the old town Luray shops and have lunch at the Gathering Grounds or at West Main Market Deli.
-Hot tip: Appalachian Outdoors Adventures is a nice little quality apparel and equipment shop where you can find whatever you need for hiking.
+Hot tip: Appalachian Outfitters is a nice little quality apparel and equipment shop where you can find whatever you need for hiking.

 - Return to your timber frame cabin at Shadow Mountain Escape to close out the evening.